-Included in the Group's trade receivable balance are debtors with a carrying amount of RMB1,169,000 (2016 : RMB18,000) which are past due at the end of reporting period for which the Group has not made any provision as there has not been a significant change in the credit quality and the amounts are still considered receivable.
+Included in the Group's trade receivable balance as at December 31, 2017 are debtors with a carrying amount of RMB1,169,000 (January 1, 2017 : RMB18,000) which are past due at the end of reporting period for which the Group has not made any provision as there has not been a significant change in the credit quality and the amounts are still considered receivable.
 The Group does not hold any collateral over these balances.

 In determining the recoverability of a trade receivable, the Group considers any change in the credit quality of the trade receivable from the date credit was initially granted up to the reporting date.
 The trade receivables which are neither past due nor impaired are assessed to be recoverable as there has not been a significant change in credit quality.
-Accordingly, management believes that there is no further credit allowances required in excess of the allowance for doubtful debts
+Accordingly, management believes that there is no further credit allowances required in excess of the allowance for doubtful debts.